oplS15projects/KeyVentures/README.md

 * **Symbolic language processing techniques** are used in the parser.

 ##External Technology and Libraries
-Briefly describe the existing technology you utilized, and how you used it.
-Provide a link to that technology(ies).

-We used the planetcute library which contains images drawn by Daniel Cook.
+<b>Planet Cute</b> We used the planetcute library which contains images drawn by Daniel Cook.
 These images represent our scenary and characters in the game.
 The library consists of blocks of images which we put together by stacking them on top of each other and side by side to create our world.

+<b>JSON</b> When we take a picture using the c++ code, the other program will store the results in an file called Outfile.json.
+We then use the JSON library to serialize that into a hashmap of emotions and values.
+We then use that to determine whether the user is happy or sad and that is used to pick their character.

 ##Favorite Lines of Code
 ####Khyteang Lim (a team member)